Characteristics of Malignant Narcissism:

-Malignant Narcissism: Excerpts from M. Scott Peck's People of the Lie
+Excerpts from People of the Lie by M. Scott Peck

-After Steve and I left the Geftakys ministry in March, 1990, we dug into George's teaching, his character and his abusive behavior.
+After the Irons left the Geftakys ministry in March, 1990, we dug into George's teaching, his character and his abusive behavior.
 We wrote articles about it over the years, based on the facts we had at the time.
 But after George's excommunication from the Fullerton Assembly in January, 2003, it became evident to us that things were a lot worse than we had ever thought.
 The revelations of his immorality and the cover-up of David's domestic violence were shocking.

 It is necessary that we first draw the distinction between evil and ordinary sin.
 It is not their sins per se that characterize evil people...The central defect of the evil is not the sin but the refusal to acknowledge it.p 69